T-Python-Sep-24/UNIT-1-PROJECT/README.md

 -Exit
 ### As an Authortie in a specfic ministry I shoild be able to do the following:
 -Login/Register for manamge
--Fine a violation for the customers
+-Fine a violation for a Resident
--check the violations for a customer
+-check the violations for a Resident
--Objections review from customers and response
+-Objections review from Resident and response
--make a discount to all customer
+-make a discount to all Resident
--make a discount for one of the customer
+-make a discount for one of the Resident
 -Manager log
 -Exit
 ## For Management Users They only can do the tasks to their ministry only and they can not interfer with other ministries